kumar-aryan-17/Pathfinder/README.md

   - Breadth First Search (BFS)

 - Visual differentiation of different searching algorithms
-- Reset button ('R') to return to the home screen
+- Reset button ('R') to return to the home screen and return to menu with ('M') button
 - Real-time grid updates
 - Intuitive and simple user interface